FAForever/wiki-pages/Beginner-1v1-Guide.md

 **Triple Land (Without Hydro):**
 ACU:      Landfac - 2 PG - 2 Mex - 1 PG - 2 Mex - 2 PG - Landfac - PG - Landfac
 Engis:    Expand

+### Beginner Unit Composition
+**Now to the question of "What should I even build in the landfactories?":**
+It is recommended to go for a standard queue until you get a feeling for the opening phase.
+The queue in your first factory looks something like this:
+3 engis - tank - scout - engi - tank - scout - X engis
+where "X engis" depends on the map.
+On larger maps with reclaim you can afford building more engis than on small maps without reclaim.
+80% of all the landfactories you build afterwards want to queue something like tank - scout - 5 tanks and the other 20%
+2 arty - 1 MAA

 ### Air?
 Want to go second air?
 Change the 1 PG to 3 PGs and you have the resources for air.
 Want to assist your ACU with 2 engis?
 Build 2 additional PGs before your next factory and you're good to go.
 Want to eco up more?
 Just skip a factory or two entirely.